kumarvna/terraform-azurerm-mssql-db/README.md

 > #### Note: Enabling `extended_auditing_policy` and `threat_detection_policy` features on SQL servers and database going to create a storage account to keep all audit logs.
 Log retention policy to be configured to keep the size within limits for this storage account.
 Note that this module creates resources that can cost money

-## Adding Active Directory Administrator to SQL Database
+### Adding Active Directory Administrator to SQL Database

 Azure Active Directory authentication is a mechanism of connecting to Microsoft Azure SQL Database by using identities in Azure Active Directory (Azure AD).
 This module adds the provided Azure Active Directory user/group to SQL Database as an administrator so that the user can login to this database with Azure AD authentication.

 By default, this feature not enabled on this module.
-To add the Active Directory Administrator to SQL database, set the argument `enable_sql_ad_admin = true` and provide valid Azure AD user login name (`ad_admin_login_name`).
+To add the Active Directory Administrator to SQL database, set the argument `ad_admin_login_name` with a valid Azure AD user login name.

-## Configuring the Azure SQL Database Firewall
+### Configuring the Azure SQL Database Firewall

 The Azure SQL Database firewall lets you decide which IP addresses may or may not have access to either your Azure SQL Server or your Azure SQL database.
 When creating an Azure SQL Database, the firewall needs to be configured before anyone will be able to access the database.